-- a) all new player registrations (including loans) in the 12 month period up to 31 December 2016, irrespective of whether there is an amount outstanding to be paid at 31 December 2016. - all transfers for which an amount is outstanding to be paid as at 31 December 2016, irrespective of whether they were undertaken in the 12 month period up to 31 December 2016 or before; and - c) all transfers subject to a claim pending before the competent authority under national law or proceedings pending before a national or international football authority or relevant arbitration tribunal.
+- a) All new player registrations (including loans) in the 12-month period up to 31 December 2020, irrespective of whether there is an amount outstanding to be paid at 31 December 2020. - b) All transfers for which an amount is outstanding to be paid as at 31 December 2020, irrespective of whether they were undertaken in the 12-month period up to 31 December 2020 or before; and - c) All transfers subject to a claim pending before the competent authority under national law or proceedings pending before a national or international football authority or relevant arbitration tribunal.